Technology Guide – Spring 2025

 Connect to Wireless (go/wifi/)

-You can connect to our secure wireless network, MiddleburyCollege, using your Middlebury account (username@middlebury.edu) and password.
+You can connect to our secure wireless (WiFi) network, MiddleburyCollege, using your Middlebury account (username@middlebury.edu) and password.
 Connection to the campus network allows access to the internet, printing, and cloud storage.

 Email (go/mail/)